Social Anxiety Triggers: Situations That Worsen Fear

 Close Relationships

 Some people experience anxiety most intensely with those they know well — family, friends, or romantic partners.
-Any of the following social relationships could trigger a person’s threat response:
+Any of the following social relationships could trigger social anxiety:

 Examples of Close Relationships That Can Trigger Social Anxiety